 - Constant agreement – saying yes to the sales rep often and showing enthusiasm

-For example, if a prospect asks you how soon she can get your product, ask her when she needs it?
-Don’t give a specific delivery time.
-When you ask a question, you give the customer a little more control.
+It’s important to give the customer a little more control when you ask a question.
 Even if you can’t meet the requested delivery date, you can negotiate a reasonable timeline that works for the customer.
-She feels good because she played a role in that process.
+They feel good because they played a role in that process.

 7. The Power of the Pause Inside Sale Tip